As cannabidiol (CBD) grows in popularity, it’s more widely known that the compound comes from the marijuana and hemp plants—both...Read more

 It’s billions, baby

-In the last year, a handful of reports have come out from different analytics and market research firms all detailing their predictions for the future of the CBD market, working from the findings that in 2018 CBD sales were at $620 million in the United States.
+In the last year, a handful of reports have come out from different analytics and market research firms all detailing their predictions for the future of the CBD market, working from the findings that in 2018 CBD sales were up to $620 million in the United States.
 The reports actually varied quite significantly in their predictions for the specific percentage of compound annual growth rates (CAGR)—a.k.a. the rate of return on an investment over a period of time longer than one year—that we would see, but each one of the reports placed profits in the billions of dollars within the next few years.

 But two more reports from last year predicted even higher earnings.
 BDS Analytics released its study in May 2019 anticipating revenues to reach $20 billion by 2024—a CAGR of roughly 49 percent.
 The report emphasized how CBD is no longer simply a sub-category of the cannabis industry, but instead, it’s become a whole category unto itself.
 Even more encouraging still is the report from consumer insights firm Brightfield Group.
 Released in July 2019, Brightfield predicts that the industry will grow by as much as 706 percent, reaching $23.7 billion by just 2023, which is a whopping 107 percent CAGR.